mingboiz/grabazure-eta-prediction/README.md

 endpoint = '<b>localhost:8888</b>'

 '''
-Input data should be a list of json objects
+Input data should be a list of json objects.

-    each json object should have those attributes as specified: lattitude_origin
+Each json object should have those attributes as specified:
+        lattitude_origin
         longitude_origin
         lattitude_destination
         longitude_destination
         timestamp
         hour_of_day
         day_of_week
 '''
 </pre>